 “To me, photography is the simultaneous recognition, in a fraction of a second, of the significance of an event as well as of a precise organization of forms which give that event its proper expression.”
 Henri Cartier-Bresson, photographer.

 Henri Cartier-Bressoncoined the famous term ‘The Decisive Moment’.
 It sums up another essential element in good photographs.
 The moment we choose to open our camera’s shutter.
 This has a significant influence on the qualities of a good photograph.
 Depending on your subject, this could be a split-second decision or it may even take weeks and months.

 “To me, photography is the simultaneous recognition, in a fraction of a second, of the significance of an event as well as of a precise organization of forms which give that event its proper expression.” (as translated from his book The Decisive Moment.)

 Cartier-Bresson didn’t do much landscape photography.
 His reference to recognizing the fraction of a second is relevant to his chosen genre of photography.
 This, however, does not diminish the importance of careful timing in any photography genre.

 Timing Is Important – Whatever Your Genre

 We had to wake up early to arrive at a suitable vantage point when visiting Bagan.
-We wanted to photograph the hot air balloons at sunrise.
+Our goal was to photograph the hot air balloons at sunrise.
 This is as important to capturing the decisive moment as reacting fast is when something unexpected happens.
 Obviously, the urgency of timing my photo when the wheel from the cart came flying off is far different.
 With the balloons, as with any moving subjects, timing your photos when all the elements form an engaging composition, is critical.